pspete/psPAS/docs/collections/_docs/10-compatibility.md

     - Get user by ID.
 - Version 11.5 returns additional group membership  detail for user accounts.
 - Version 12.1 introduced new parameter to request `ExtendedDetails` for a user.
+- Version 12.2 introduced new `sort` parameter and ability to filter by UserName.

 ### New-PASUser

 - Version 10.9 introduced a new API endpoint.
   - Supports:
     - Additional property parameters.
+- Gen1 API depreciated from 12.3

 ### Unblock-PASUser